-See Note 2, Summary of Significant Accounting Policies in the 2021 Financial Statements for the Company's disclosures on the significant accounting policies.
-The significant accounting policies applied in the preparation of the 2021 Financial Statements have been applied consistently to all periods presented in the Company's 2021 Financial Statements.
+See Note 2, Summary of Significant Accounting Policies in the Q1 2022 Financial Statements for the Company's disclosures on the significant accounting policies.
+The significant accounting policies applied in the preparation of the Q1 2022 Financial Statements have been applied consistently to all periods presented in the Company's Q1 2022 Financial Statements.

-The Company had a new accounting policy related to inventories and revenue recognition for manufacturing revenue for the acquired operations as described in Note 2 to the 2021 Financial Statements.
+The Company implemented new accounting policies related to balances due from other entities and revenue recognition for loyalty rewards programs for the acquired operations as described in Note 2 to the Q1 2022 Financial Statements.